stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 ```
 **💾 On Disk:** `EN CHAR RAINBOW`

-This program prints all 255 uppercase characters at varying luminance values.
+This program prints all 255 uppercase characters at varying luminance values on the screen.

 ## Section 9: Plus/4 Memory Register Map

-Using the memory register map with the Tedmon is a great way to take a peek inside the contents of your Commodore Plus/4.
-First enter Tedmon by type "MONITOR". `M` will list the first 12 lines.
-Pressing `M` again will display the next 12 lines; however, using the memory register map, we can jump to specific ares of Commodore Plus/4 memory by adding the hexadecimal address found in the map (sans `$`).
+Using the memory register map with the TEDMON is a great way to take a peek inside the contents of your Commodore Plus/4.
+First enter TEDMON by type "MONITOR". `M` will list the first 12 lines.
+Pressing `M` again will display the next 12 lines; however, using the memory register map, we can jump to specific areas of Commodore Plus/4 memory by adding the hexadecimal address found in the map (minus the `$` symbol).

 `M 80C8`: Displays the beginning of Commodore BASIC 3.5.